starnowski/posmulten/README.md

 Creates DDL statement for a function that checks if the current tenant for the database session has access to table row based on tenant column (for the case below it is "tenant_id") value.
 ***Current function logic is not complex, but this might be changed in the next release.***
+The [function name](#setting-function-name-that-checks-if-current-tenant-has-authorities-to-a-table-row) can be customize.
+The type of function first argument is the same as the default type for tenant identifier value which can be [customized](#setting-of-type-for-tenant-identifier-value).

 `
 CREATE OR REPLACE FUNCTION tenant_has_authorities(VARCHAR(255), VARCHAR(255), VARCHAR(255), VARCHAR(255), VARCHAR(255)) RETURNS BOOLEAN AS $$